WhitmanHall/WhitmanHall.github.io/_posts/2024-08-02-racing-wheel-game-controller-upgrade.md

 image: DFGT.jpg
 ---

-I had the idea for this project when I became disapointed with the strength and force feedback quality provided by my Logitech Driving Force GT racing wheel gaming controller that I use for driving simulator games.
-The origional motor and power MOSFETS were rated for 3 amps although the power supply was only providing 0.75 Amps.
-I upgraded the wheel with a more powerful motor with more holding torque, power MOSFETS with better power dissapation and 8 Amp rating and a 6 Amp power supply with over current protection.
-With these upgrades the wheel's force feedback is more responsive, the wheel is stronger, and the power chips run cooler than the origional configuration.
+I had the idea for this project when I became disapointed with the strength and force feedback quality provided by my Logitech Driving Force GT racing wheel gaming controller.
+The origional motor and power MOSFETS were rated for 3 amps and the power supply was only providing 0.75 Amps.
+I upgraded the wheel with a more powerful motor with more holding torque, power MOSFETS with better heat dissapation and 8 Amp ratings and a 6 Amp power supply with over-current protection.
+With these upgrades the wheel's force feedback is more responsive, the wheel has more torque, and the power chips run cooler than the origional configuration.

 ## Building Timeline
 ![](/assets/img/DFGTwithmotor.jpg)